gr2m/github-app-webhook-relay/README.md

 The `createHookToken` option needs to be set to a [token with the `admin:repo_hook` scope](https://github.com/settings/tokens/new?scopes=admin:repo_hook&description=github-webhook-relay).

+Webhooks are injected into the passed `app` instance automatically and can be handled using `app.webhooks.on(eventName, handler)`

 ```js
 import { App } from "octokit";
 import AppWebhookRelay from "github-app-webhook-relay";